 The more you work in the project management industry, the more you get to know that there’s a saying in this world that applies to everything, which is, “You can’t manage something if you haven’t measured it yet”.

-The way that this saying applies to the project management paradigm is that how would you know whether your project is doing good or bad if you don’t measure the project metrics from kick-off to completion of the development process.
+The way that this saying applies to the project management paradigm is that how would you know whether your project is doing good or bad if you don’t measure the project metrics from kick-off to completion of the development process?

 But what do you track in the whole process and how do you do it?

-To do that, the market is full of some of the most amazing project management software that can provide you detailed reports about all of the metrics that you want to track.
-But one thing that you have to remembers is that you have to be extremely purposeful in how you track them.
+To do that, the market is full of some of the most amazing project management software that can provide you with detailed reports about all of the metrics that you want to track.
+But one thing that you have to remember is that you have to be extremely purposeful in how you track them.

 That means that you have to widen your search net by capturing simple performance metrics at the start and comparing those results to the performance metrics you gather later.
 You also have to identify the communication and success goals for the whole team and how you can measure them.